Differences Between a Bareland Condo & Conventional Condo

 Pros:

 • One of the standout features of Bareland Condos is the level of customization they offer.
-As a homeowner, you have the freedom to tailor your property’s exterior according to your taste and preferences.
-This could include landscaping, exterior paint, and architectural details that reflect your unique style.
+As a homeowner, you have the ability to tailor your property’s exterior according to your preference.
+This could include landscaping, exterior paint, and architectural details that reflect your unique style, subject to the local condominium allowances and any required condo board approvals.

 • Since each Bareland Condo unit is an independent dwelling, you’ll likely experience a greater sense of privacy compared to Conventional Condos.